SanghyunPark01/FAST_LIO_gravity_align/README.md

 eidt `src/IMU_Processing.hpp` line 196 ~ 203

 This enables FAST-LIO2 to perform gravity-aligned mapping.
+You can build it the same way as before.

 ## Related Works and Extended Application